devecchijr/apiPub/README.md

 There are two ways to set the OAS 3.0 header:

 The first is by creating a XDATA JSON block named as *apiPub* in the implementation class.
-This method allows having more than one Tag (grouping) and the modeling is compatible with the OAS 3.0 standard.
+This method allows having more than one Tag (group) and the modeling is compatible with the OAS 3.0 standard.
 The properties allowed for customization are *info, tags and servers*.
 ```
 XData apiPub [ MimeType = application/json ]
 {